euribe98/clm_poc/README.md

 ### Install dependencies
 pip install -r requirements.txt

+### Add pdf contract files
+Create a directory called data at the same level as the python notebook or script. <br>
+Drop the contract files in data (note: currently only pdf is supported).

 ### Download best-matching version of specific model for your spaCy installation
 python -m spacy download en_core_web_sm